julien6387/supvisors/docs/supervisorctl.rst

 ``loglevel level``

-    Change the level of |Supvisors| logger.
+    Change the level of the |Supvisors| logger.

 ``conciliate strategy``